 If you aren’t already feeding your pet a home-made diet created by a board-certified veterinary nutritionist, then you might be feeding a commercially balanced diet.
 If so, right now you might want to be more adventurous and feed more “people” foods but as a reminder, there are foods out there that are toxic or harmful to dogs like onions/garlic, raisins/grapes, foods with pits that are choking hazards, or bones and really fatty/greasy foods.
 Remember when I mentioned reducing vet visits?

 Lastly, please don’t abruptly change your pet’s diet.
-First consult with your Veterinarian or veterinary team if you are thinking of changing something and remember that abrupt dietary changes can lead to unfortunate GI upset.
+First consult with your Veterinarian or veterinary team before makiing changes.
+Remember that abrupt dietary changes can lead to unfortunate GI upset.

 Can our pets get COVID-19?

-There is one sad, but hugely important, thing to discuss and that’s whether our pets can transmit, or get infected by, COVID-19.
+There is one sad, but hugely important, thing to discuss.
+That’s whether our pets can transmit, or get infected by, COVID-19.
 Also, what should we do with our pets if we become infected?
 The short answer to these complicated questions is do not abandon your pets!
 If you are scared, then please talk to your veterinary team before doing anything rash like surrendering your animals.

 When it comes to germs and things, please consider the advice of Dr. Scott Weese, DVM, DACVIM, who is an Associate Professor in the Dept of Pathobiology, at the Ontario Veterinary College.
-Right now, there isn’t enough evidence to show if there are true and actual risks of either getting the virus from your pets, and vice versa.
+Right now, there isn’t enough evidence to show actual risks of either getting the virus from your pets, and vice versa.
 This is still too new!
 There currently is no evidence to show that it causes disease in pets or if they can spread the virus.

-But, there are some simple things that can be done if you do get infected, like limiting your contact with your pet and like with people, don’t touch your face, cover your mouth with your arm when you cough and wash your hands regularly.
-Bathing your pet will reduce particles on their fur but this isn’t always super practical based on people’s physical ability and the pet’s size (and willingness!) to be bathed.
+Keep these simple tips in mind if you do get infected.
+This includes limiting your contact with your pet and like with people, not touching your face, covering your mouth when you cough, and washing your hands regularly.
+Reduce particules on your pets' fur by bathing them regularly.
 Right now, there is some minor research going on that shows cats and ferrets are more likely to get the virus over dogs.
 Of course, more research is necessary to know if this is indeed the case

-The Centers for Disease Control (CDC) also has stated that there are no reports of any pets becoming sick in the United States and that right now, under natural circumstances, that pets do not spread the COVID -19 virus to people.
+The Centers for Disease Control (CDC) also stated that there are no reports of any pets getting sick from COVID-19.
+As of right now, pets do not spread the COVID -19 virus to people.
 Please visit their website Healthy Pets, Healthy People to keep up to date with reputable, responsible, accurate information: https://www.cdc.gov/healthypets/

 Our pets comfort us, relieve stress and we turn to them in times of panic and uncertainty for support.
 An article in Tufts Now (by Tufts University), “How Animals Help Us During the COVID-19 Pandemic”, speaks to the importance of our pets in maintaining mental health during social isolation and to help keep us active.
 There are tons of research to back this up - even before the pandemic!
 The physical interactions with our pets’ help soothe our human need for touch, especially for those that live alone.
 Because our pets live each day, moment by moment, they can keep us from falling into despair and keep a sense of routine and normalcy.